 In my experience, men who don’t get very emotional frequently ask questions of a technical nature that seem deceptively rhetorical.

 These FAQ are all but rhetorical.
-They’re sincere.
+They’re sincere questions.

 I address them one by one, below.